gnosek/falco-plugin-rs/falco_plugin/README.md

 e.g. `log::info!` in your plugin without any explicit initialization.
 The log level defaults to `Trace` in debug builds and to `Info` in release builds, but can be overridden by calling [`log::set_max_level`] in your [plugin init method](`base::Plugin::new`).

+## Versioning and MSRV

+The SDK consists of several crates, some are more coupled to each other, some are mostly independent.
+However, to keep packaging manageable, all the crates are versioned together, i.e. a version bump in one causes a corresponding version bump in all the other crates, even if it's not strictly necessary.
+This may change in the future.

+While we're in the 0.x version range, the Minimum Supported Rust Version is defined as "latest stable".